Hans von Luck: The Normandy invasion

-Around 10:30 a.m.
-General Erich Marcks, commander of the German LXXXIV Corps to which 21st Panzer Division was attached, ordered the entire 21st to leave a single company from the division's 22nd Panzer Regiment to deal with the paratroopers and move the rest of the division to attack the British forces advancing from the beachhead toward Caen.
+Around 1030 General Erich Marcks, commander of the German LXXXIV Corps to which the 21st Panzer Division was attached, ordered the entire 21st to leave a single company from the division's 22nd Panzer Regiment to deal with the paratroopers and move the rest of the division to attack the British forces advancing from the beachhead toward Caen.
 Feuchtinger finally ordered his division forward, leaving a company of panzers as ordered, but also leaving Luck's 125 Panzergrenadier Regiment.
 This order was later countermanded, this time from 7th Army, and only Luck's detachment was left to attack the paratroopers east of Orne.
 The confusion and inflexibility of the German command situation markedly delayed the German response.
-Nevertheless, at 1700 p.m.
-Luck attempted to break through to the Orne river bridges at Bénouville with his armoured personnel carriers, but heavy fire from the warships supporting the British paratroopers, under Major John Howard, holding the bridges drove his forces back.
+Nevertheless, at 1700 Luck attempted to break through to the Orne river bridges at Bénouville with his armoured personnel carriers, but heavy fire from the warships supporting the British paratroopers, under Major John Howard, holding the bridges drove his forces back.
 Added to this, more British paratroopers landed in the rear area of the regiment, causing some of Luck's forces to fall back.

-On the morning of 9 June Luck's command was designated Kampfgruppe von Luck, and in addition to the elements of 125th Panzer Grenadier Regiment already under Luck's command it consisted of a battalion, three assault-gun batteries and one antitank company with 88mm guns.
-With this force Luck was tasked with assaulting the Orne bridges, and recapturing them from the British paratroopers.
+On the morning of 9 June Luck's command was designated Kampfgruppe von Luck, and in addition to the elements of the 125th Panzer Grenadier Regiment already under Luck's command, it consisted of a battalion, three assault-gun batteries and one antitank company with 88mm guns.
+With this force, Luck was tasked with assaulting the Orne bridges, and recapturing them from the British paratroopers.
 Starting one hour before dawn to avoid the worst of the British naval and aerial support, the Kampfgruppe advanced on the village of Ranville, dislodging the enemy there, but it could not penetrate the British lines to reach the bridges.
 The British paratroopers, reinforced by the British 51st (Highland) Division and the 4th Armoured Brigade, then attempted to advance around the eastern edge of Caen as the left side of an envelopment attack, but their efforts were thwarted by Luck's unit.
-Over the next several days Luck's group initiated what amounted to a spoiling attack, and tying up the British units.
+Over the next several days Luck's group initiated what amounted to a spoiling attack, tying up the British units.
 On 12 June Kampfgruppe von Luck engaged in the fighting for the village of Sainte-Honorine, lying on a hill overlooking the invasion beaches.
 The British forces east of the Orne were unable to move forward until 16 June.